Lake Oswego, OR

-The health of your gums is very important to the long-term success of your dental implants.
+The health of your gums is very important to the longevity of your dental implant.
 When you brush your implant restorations and teeth, make sure to also brush the gums and the base of the restoration/teeth.
 This will help to keep your gums healthy and the implant stable.

 Benefits of Dental ImplantsDental implants can be used to replace just one or many missing teeth successfully.
 Dental implants are preferred by most patients over removable dentures because they provide a structured prosthesis that functions similar to natural teeth.

 Dental implants look and feel like natural teeth.
 Therefore, they improve speech, appearance, self-esteem and functionality for the patient.
 Additionally, they are much more comfortable, durable and convenient when compared to dentures or bridges.
-Implants can add tremendous value in the form of health benefits.
+Dental implants can prevent bone loss.
+Implants can also add tremendous value in the form of health benefits.
 By replacing missing teeth with dental implants, you get to: